 A superficial reading of chapters 12-22 reveals a compelling narrative of divine combat against the devil, depicted as a serpent-like dragon, leading to its total defeat in several stages.
 It has the typical form of an ancient Near-Eastern combat myth, in which a new god responds to an existential threat to his people by fighting and defeating a destructive dragon or monster, with divine help.
 The god's victory is then celebrated with a feast and his reign begins with the construction of a new residence, usually in the form of a temple.
 In some cases these myths are cosmogonic, which is to say that they happen 'outside of time' and explain the creation of the civilized world from darkness and chaos.
 In many cases they were associated with a priestly ritual for establishing or confirming the sovereignty of the appointed king, regarded as the victorious god's representative on earth.
-Regular performance of the ritual was seen as a way to ensure stability, fertility and prosperity in the religious and social order governed by the king.7
+Regular performance of the ritual was seen as a way to ensure stability, fertility and prosperity in the religious and social order governed by the king.8

 The same mythical images were then taken up by the earliest authors of the Old Testament and applied to the God of Israel, the Divine Warrior, YHWH Sebaoth, in passages originally used in the ritual celebration of major events in the history of ancient Israel (e.g., Exod 15; Pss.
-93, 96, 114).8 Later authors recalled these events when faced with impending calamity, petitioning the Lord to repeat his ancient victories (e.g., Pss.
-74, 77, 89).
-In exilic and postexilic prophecy, the same mythical themes were transferred from the past to the present and future (e.g., Ezek 28; Isa 24-27, 40-66; Zech 9-14), before passing directly into the apocalypses of second temple times (e.g., Dan 7-12) and reaching a climax in the Book of Revelation at the end of the New Testament.9 Although it is totally inappropriate to refer to chapters
+93, 96, 114).9 Later authors recalled these events when faced with impending

-7 Cf. Richard J. Clifford 'The Roots of Apocalypticism in Near Eastern Myth', ch.
+8 Cf. Richard J. Clifford 'The Roots of Apocalypticism in Near Eastern Myth', ch.
 1 in The Encyclopedia of Apocalypticism, Vol. 1, Ed.
 John J. Collins, New York, London: Continuum, 2000; 3-38.

-8 "In both the structure of the great complex of tradition and in individual poetic units embedded therein, a familiar mythic pattern may be discerned.
+9 "In both the structure of the great complex of tradition and in individual poetic units embedded therein, a familiar mythic pattern may be discerned.
 The Divine Warrior marched forth in wrath to win a crucial victory-at the sea, or in variant tradition by cleaving through the sea-and then led a triumphal procession to his mountain, where he appeared in glory, constructed his sanctuary, and established his kingdom.
 A similar if not identical pattern of themes is found in the mythic cycle of Ba'l in Late Bronze Age Canaan (Ugarit) and in the classic Akkadian cosmogony known as Enūma eliš ", Frank Moore Cross, From Epic to Canon: History and Literature in Ancient Israel, Baltimore and London: John Hopkins University Press, 1998; 22.